ISI-MIP/isipedia-author/README.md

 [climate models](/glossary/#climate-models)
 ```

+We can also have HTML code as well as javascript code for more advanced, interactive content.

 ## Inject data into the articles

 We use `jinja2` templates with `{{ ... }}` and `{% if ... %} ... {% else %} ... {% endif %}` syntax if we need logic in the templates, and to connect country-specific data and figures with the articles.
 This should be used with caution.
 More information in the [technical guidelines](technical-guidelines.md#technical-template-jinja2-to-insert-country-dependent-data-in-the-text)).